bartkow1999/herring-data-exploration/README.md

-# herring-data-exploration
+# herrings-data-exploration
-The aim of this project is to find reasons why herrings in Europa are becoming smaller every year
+The aim of this project is to find reasons, why atlantic herrings in Europe are becoming smaller every year.